Are you interested in learning how to create a guest post submission form? That’s a great idea!

 Step 4: Add Form to Your Guest Post Submissions Page

 You’re nearly done!
 All that’s left to do is add your newly-created form to your page calling for guest post submissions.

-From your WordPress dashboard, choose the page you want to edit.
+In the Classic Editor, from your WordPress dashboard, choose the page you want to edit.
 Or, go to Pages » Add New to create a new page.

 Once on the page you wish to add your form to, simply click on the Add Form button above your writing toolbar.